sadegh3333/samcms/README.md

 # samcms

 ### samcms -- Content Management System
-This is a simple and small core CMS for known about make and use a CMS for making a website.
+This is samcms. fast, reliable, easy to use and speedy in development.

 ### Release Version